mingzehuang/latentcor/README.md

 # latentcor: Latent Correlation for Mixed Types of Data

-*latentcor* is an *R* package for estimation of latent correlations with mixed data types (continuous, binary, truncated and ternary) under latent Gaussian copula model.
-For references on estimation framework, see
+*latentcor* is an *R* package for estimation of latent correlations with mixed data types (continuous, binary, truncated, and ternary) under the latent Gaussian copula model.
+For references on the estimation framework, see

   * [Fan, J., Liu, H., Ning, Y., and Zou, H. (2017), “High Dimensional Semiparametric Latent Graphical Model for Mixed Data.” *JRSS B*](https://doi.org/10.1111/rssb.12168). **Continuous/binary** types.